 3.2 Body Weight Gain (BWG)

-The research findings on the effect of turmeric and multienzyme supplementation in broiler diets on body weight gain (BWG) are presented in Table 1.
+The research findings on the effect of turmeric and multienzyme supplementation in broiler diets on body weight gain (BWG) is presented in Table 1.
 The average BWG, ranked from lowest to highest, was as follows: P0 (2151.85 ± 137.84 g), P1 (2373.81 ± 96.68 g), P2 (2372.72 ± 49.38 g), P3 (2422.46 ± 70.14 g), and P4 (2491.99 ± 130.09 g).
 The analysis of variance (ANOVA) revealed that the F-calculated value of 7.72 exceeded the critical F-values at both the 5% (2.87) and 1% (4.43) significance levels.
 Thus, it can be concluded that the combination of turmeric and multienzymes had a highly significant effect (P < 0.01) on broiler BWG.
 The addition of turmeric and enzymes significantly enhanced broiler growth compared to the control group.

 This improvement is likely attributed to several factors, including the curcumin and enzyme content in the feed, which improved metabolic efficiency and nutrient absorption, as well as antioxidant activity that suppressed oxidative stress, and enhanced physiological and immunological responses.
 The significant increase in BWG observed in the treatment groups demonstrates the synergistic role of phytobiotics and enzymes in supporting digestive function, improving intestinal morphology, and enhancing nutrient conversion into body mass.
 Favorable environmental conditions and the birds' ability to adapt to the feed formulation may have also contributed to optimal growth in the treated groups.
 Kilany and Mahmoud (2014) stated that the combination of curcumin and exogenous enzymes can enhance poultry growth performance by improving metabolic efficiency and stimulating immune responses.
 The BWG improvements in the treatment groups suggest that the synergistic interaction between curcumin’s antioxidant activity and enzyme effectiveness in increasing nutrient bioavailability directly contributed to broiler growth optimization during the rearing period.